 Not every reservoir will benefit from a 4D seismic program.
 The strongest candidates share several characteristics: high porosity and permeability, large contrasts between initial and replacement fluid properties, significant production-induced pressure changes, and sufficient field life remaining to justify the survey investment.
 Offshore fields with existing 3D seismic infrastructure and candidates for PRM installation typically offer the best cost-benefit profile.

-Before committing to a 4D program, operators should ask: Does a rock physics feasibility study predict a detectable 4D signal for this reservoir?
-What is the expected NRMS achievable given water depth and acquisition environment?
+Before committing to a 4D program, operators should ask whether a rock physics feasibility study predicts a detectable 4D signal for this reservoir, what NRMS is achievable given water depth and acquisition environment, how many monitor surveys will be needed to answer the key reservoir management questions, and what incremental recovery value 4D-guided decisions could unlock compared to total survey cost.

 Frequently Asked Questions About 4D Seismic